Film world's cast of toys teleport into digital playground

-LOS ANGELES (Reuters) - Those ubiquitous Angry Birds flew from the mobile screen to the toy store, hooked up with Hollywood, and are headed back to the digital world thanks to the telepod.
+LOS ANGELES, Aug 1 (Reuters) - Those ubiquitous Angry Birds flew from the mobile screen to the toy store, hooked up with Hollywood, and are headed back to the digital world thanks to the telepod.

 That is toymaker Hasbro Inc’s answer to merging the physical and digital worlds of children’s play in what the industry calls “toys-to-life.”
 And like another leading toy company, Walt Disney Co, they are finding fans among the fervent audiences for action and superhero films.